traigysmantas/twitter-stream-aws-demo/README.md

 - Add Swagger docs.
 - Investigate & add API Gateway Lambda authorizers.
 - Refactor SQS & DynamoDB integration parts to use Generics.
-- Investigate how to retrieve Tweets Statistics via API.
 - Investigate Fargate Service and use it instead of Producer Lambda.
 - Investigate DLQ solution to ensure data is stored correctly between DynamoDB & CloudWatch.